Bobby Witt Jr. Preview, Player Props: Royals vs. Tigers

 - The Tigers rank 12th in baseball in home runs allowed (183 total, 1.2 per game).

-- Gipson-Long (1-0 with a 2.40 ERA and 20 strikeouts in 15 2/3 innings pitched) makes the start for the Tigers, his fourth of the season.
+- The Tigers are sending Skubal (7-3) to the mound for his 15th start of the season.
+He is 7-3 with a 2.95 ERA and 94 strikeouts through 76 1/3 innings pitched.

-- The righty's most recent time out came on Saturday against the Oakland Athletics, when he went five innings, surrendering one earned run while giving up four hits.
+- In his last time out on Friday against the Oakland Athletics, the left-hander threw seven scoreless innings while surrendering two hits.

-- In three games this season, the 25-year-old has a 2.40 ERA and 12 strikeouts per nine innings, while allowing a batting average of .185 to opposing batters.
+- In 14 games this season, the 26-year-old has a 2.95 ERA and 11.1 strikeouts per nine innings, while giving up a batting average of .201 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.